StevenWingett/Bioinformatics_Computer_Cluster_Course/2_Linux.md

 #### Introducing the Linux filesystem
 You no doubt are already familiar with the concept of filesystems when using Macs or PCs: computer files typically sit within a directory or within a series of nested directories.
 This also applies to Linux systems, where the directory structure is represented using a line of plain text and in which each folder name has a forward slash (`/`) appended.

 In the example below, file1.txt resides in a folder named `jsmith`, which in turn is located in a folder named `home`, which is found in a folder named `lmb`.
 These nested folder structures can be complex and much longer than this, but the same concept applies.
-Also, you should note that at the start of the line of text is a forward slash.
+Also, you should note that at the start of the line of text is a forward slash (`/`).
 This denotes the root directory, which is the top-most directory in the Linux filesystem hierarchy i.e. all files and folders ultimately sit within the root directory.

     /lmb/home/jsmith/file1.txt

 #### Relative vs absolute paths
 The path listed above is what is termed as an absolute path, which means it contains the complete file hierarchy listing.
 There is in contrast what is known as a relative path that lists the position of a file or folder relative to the current working directory.

 Suppose your current working directory was `/lmb/home/jsmith`, and you wished to reference a file at location `/lmb/home/pjones/file2.txt`.
 You could use the previous absolute path, but another way would be to use the relative path: `../pjones/file2.txt`.
 The double dots (`..`) mean go "up one level" in the file system hierarchy.

 Similarly, the single dot (`.`) refers to the current working directory.
 Consequently, the path `./file4.txt` references a file in the current working directory.